mrehkopf/vcs/README.md

 **Alias resolutions.** Define alias resolutions.
 An alias resolution is a resolution that you want to force the capture hardware into when it proposes another resolution.
 For instance, if you know that the capture source's resolution is 512 x 384, but the capture hardware detects it as 511 x 304, you can assign 511 x 304 as an alias of 512 x 384.
 After that, every time the capture hardware sets its input resolution to 511 x 304, VCS will tell it to use 512 x 384, instead.

-**Adjust video & color.** Adjust various capture parameters, like color balance, phase, horizontal position, etc. Note that you can change the input color depth from the control panel's `Ouput` tab.
+**Adjust video & color.** Adjust various capture parameters, like color balance, phase, horizontal position, etc. These are hardware-level settings that will be enforced by the capture card.
+Note that the input color depth is set via the control panel's `Output` tab, described in the [Output tab](#output-tab) subsection.

 **Force input resolution.** Manually tell the capture hardware to adopt a particular input resolution.
 If the capture source's resolution doesn't match the capture hardware's input resolution, the captured frames will likely not display correctly in VCS.
 If you click on a button while holding down the control key, you can change the resolution assigned to that button.
 The `Other...` button lets you specify an arbitrary resolution.